 The visitor record is where you can get insight on your webpage traffic.
 Use the visitor record to:

-If you are familiar with Salesforce terminology then you will know that leads/contacts are two different databases in the Salesforce CRM.
 However, in Pardot, leads and contacts are both considered prospects and are mapped from the CRM accordingly.

 Please note that Pardot’s cost is determinate of how many mailable prospect records you have in your database.
 Web visitors and unsubscribed/deleted records do not count towards your contact block.